 What Does it Take to Be a Security and Fire Alarm Systems Installer?

-Job Description & Duties Install, program, maintain, or repair security or fire alarm wiring and equipment.
+Job Description: Install, program, maintain, or repair security or fire alarm wiring and equipment.
 Ensure that work is in accordance with relevant codes.

 - Prepare documents, such as invoices or warranties.

-Security & Fire Alarm Systems Installer Needed Skills
+What a Security & Fire Alarm Systems Installer Should Know

-These are the skills Security and Fire Alarm Systems Installers say are the most useful in their careers:
+Below is a list of the skills most Security and Fire Alarm Systems Installers say are important on the job.

 Installation: Installing equipment, machines, wiring, or programs to meet specifications.